jambestwick/MultiCraft-legacy/doc/Readme.txt

 		- You should now have a working game with the executable in DIR/minetest/bin/minetest.exe

-Windows releases of minetest are built using a bat script like this:
+Windows releases of MultiCraft are built using a bat script like this:
 --------------------------------------------------------------------

 set sourcedir=%CD%